 S-R-m-P-nN-S

-The Sarang raga lineage, often linked to 16th-century mystic-musician Swami Haridas, is also associated with snake-charming rituals of the past.
-Brindabani Sarang (named for Uttar Pradesh’s Vrindavan region) is the principal raga of this group, and is believed to have brought an incarnation of Lord Krishna to earth when Haridas sung it for the first time.
-The raga – which, broadly speaking, takes shuddha Ni in ascent and komal ni in descent – is associated with the blazing midday sun, and consequently tends to be expounded in madhya and taar saptak.
+The Sarang raga lineage, mythically linked to 16th-century mystic-musician Swami Haridas, is also associated with snake-charming rituals of the past.
+Brindabani Sarang (named for Uttar Pradesh’s Vrindavan region), the principal raga of this group, is believed to have brought an incarnation of Lord Krishna to earth when Haridas sung it for the first time.
+The raga – which, broadly speaking, takes shuddha Ni in ascent and komal ni in descent (e.g. RmPNS; SnPmR) – is associated with the blazing midday sun, and consequently tends to be expounded in madhya and taar saptak.
 Re, the vadi, is typically played ‘unadorned’: free of trills, vibratos, or other dramatic ornaments.
-Similar to a double-Ni variant of Madhumad Sarang, while also belonging to the Jog murchana set.
-Compare to other Sarang family forms such as Shuddha Sarang, Samant Sarang, Saraswati Sarang, and Sarangkauns.
+Lies close to Madhumad Sarang, essentially running as a double-Ni variant of the same core essence.
+Compare to the rest of the Jog murchana set – as well as to other Sarang family forms including Shuddha Sarang, Samant Sarang, Saraswati Sarang, and Sarangkauns.

 राग सारंग (बृंदावनी)